jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminalstore/write/recordpaymentfrom.md

     _Libraries used:_

     * [`PRBMathUD60x18`](https://github.com/hifi-finance/prb-math/blob/main/contracts/PRBMathUD60x18.sol)
-      * `.mul`
-7. Increment the project's balance by the amount of the payment received.
+      * `.mul` 7.
+Increment the project's balance by the amount of the payment received.

     ```solidity
-    // Add the amount to the balance of the project.
+    // Add the amount to the ETH balance of the project if needed.
     if (_amount > 0) balanceOf[_projectId] = balanceOf[_projectId] + _amount;
     ```